by Dr. Abby Huggins Mowinski, DVM

 You Are What You Eat.
 Just like us, the fuel we choose to put in our pets’ bodies can pay big dividends in overall health and quality of life.
 However, choosing an appropriate, nutritious pet food can be downright overwhelming, due in part to the challenge of interpreting pet food labels.

-Armed with an understanding of what to look for, you can approach that decision with confidence and select the best pet food for your buddy.
+Armed with an understanding of what to look for on a label, you can approach that decision with confidence and select the best pet food for your buddy.
 So let’s turn our pet food bag over and take an educated look at the information on the back.

 Ingredients in pet foods are listed in descending order by weight.
 Look for high proportions of meat proteins and meat meals from named (lamb, turkey, salmon), not generic, sources.
 Animal-based protein is the most natural source of protein for dogs and cats, providing them with the essential amino acids that their bodies require.
 On Nulo Pet Food’s labels, you will see three, or more, single-source meat ingredients at the top of every list.